 Increase in tax exemption threshold for child day care

 If you're working and pay for child care, this relief increases your total tax exemption threshold.
-You will either pay no tax if your income is below the exemption or you will pay less tax if your income is more than the exemption and it's preferential for your tax to be calculated using the marginal rate calculation.
+You will either pay no tax if your income is below the exemption or you will pay less tax if you benefit from marginal relief.

 You must be making payments to a registered child care provider, for looking after your qualifying child if they are aged 12 or under.